 A5.
 Effective May 12, 2011, e[lust] is no longer accepting multiple submissions from sites that are multi-author.

 Q7.
-Do you have a banner for others to use for linking?
+Do you have a badge for others to use for linking?
 What’s the best way to contact you?

 A7.
-Banners below!
+The badge is below!
 There are two email addresses.
 “Submissions” is the place to send me an email if you think the submission form didn’t work, or if you’ll be out of town during the coming submission period.
 “Questions” is the place for discussing volunteering to help with e[lust], wondering if your blog/post meets the guidelines, or discussing sponsorship of this blog.